maelstrom-software/maelstrom/doc/book/src/programs.md

 running arbitrary jobs in the Maelstrom environment: `maelstrom-run`.
 This program can be useful in a few different scenarios.

-First, it can be used for exploring and debugging containers used by other jobs.
+First, it can be used to explore and debug containers used by tests.
 Sometimes, if you can't figure out why a test fails in a container but succeeds otherwise, it's useful to enter the container environment and poke around.
 You can try running test manually, exploring the directory structure, etc. This is done by running `maelstrom-run --tty`.
 In this scenario, it's very similar in feel to `docker exec -it`.

-Second, it can be used in a script to execute arbitrary jobs on the cluster.
-Let's say you had a Monte Cargo simlution program and you wanted to run it thousands of times, in parallel, on your Maelstrom cluster.
-You could use `maelstrom-run` to do this easily, either from the shell command-line or from a script.
+Second, it can be used in a script to execute arbitrary programs on the cluster.
+Let's say you had a Monte Cargo simulation program and you wanted to run it thousands of times, in parallel, on your Maelstrom cluster.
+You could use `maelstrom-run` to do this easily, either from the command-line or from a script.

 ## Daemons

-Unless configured otherwise, Maelstrom clients will just execute their jobs locally, in standalone mode.
+Unless configured otherwise, Maelstrom clients will execute jobs locally, in [standalone mode](local-worker.md).
 Put another way: clustering is completely optional.
 While standalone mode can be useful in certain applications, Maelstrom becomes even more powerful when jobs are executed on a cluster.
 The Maelstrom daemon programs are used to create Maelstrom clusters.

 ### `maelstrom-worker`

-Each Malestrom cluster must have at least one worker.
+Each Maelstrom cluster must have at least one worker.
 Workers are where jobs are actually executed.
 The worker executes each jobs in its own rootless container.
 Our custom-built container implementation ensures that there is very little overhead for container startup or teardown.